Essential Trauma-Informed Teaching Strategies for Managing Stress in the Classroom (and Virtual Classrooms)

 Poverty, violence, hunger, abuse, and an unstable world are causing chronic stress for our nation’s kids.
-And that sad truth is that prolonged exposure to stress can damage the centers of the brain associated with learning, cause behavioral problems, and increase the cycle of violence.
+Add to that, the stresses caused by COVID-19, adjustments for distance learning, and increasing political turmoil.
+The sad truth is that prolonged exposure to stress can damage the centers of the brain associated with learning, cause behavioral problems, and increase the cycle of violence.
 Nearly half of the children in the United States, or almost 35 million kids, have experienced “at least one or more types of serious childhood trauma,” according to a survey by the National Survey of Children’s Health (NSCH).

 As teachers are the adults who see students for the longest periods of time throughout the day, they play a critical role in recognizing the symptoms of trauma and treating it at the classroom level.
-After reading our brief synopsis on trauma, check out the tips below that are absolutely essential for anyone working with trauma.
+After reading our brief synopsis on trauma below, keep reading to learn tips that are absolutely essential for anyone working with trauma.

 What is trauma?